weisheng-p/gw2-resets/README.md

 - APIs are slightly different
 - Formatting of dates are not Temporal's responsiblity, so it can be rough

-You can at `dayjs` branch to compare the difference in implementations
+You can look at `dayjs` branch to compare the difference in implementations